morger007/All_Links/README.md

-# All_Links
+# Fractal
-A website that contains social media links, contact info and a short bio of the user.
+A website that contains info about fractals and also provides an example of different-shape fractals.